Hiking to Zion National Park’s Historic Cable Mountain

 Option 3: An 8-mile round-trip hike across Zion Ponderosa Ranch Resort property

 Zion’s Best-Kept Secret

 Hikers can avoid the thousands of feet in elevation gain by beginning the hike to Cable Mountain on Zion Ponderosa and entering Zion National Park from the east.
 This route also cuts the hike nearly in half to less than eight miles round trip, making it even more accessible to hikers who wish to experience this restored historic structure and the remarkable views that surround it.
 Winter guests also enjoy cross-country skiing and snowshoeing to Cable Mountain right from the front door of their Zion Ponderosa vacation home rentals.
 Next time you’re visiting Zion Ponderosa, be sure to ask East Zion Adventures staff for guided hiking directions to the trailhead.
 Trust us – the views are worth the trip!

-Photos by Jo Wells, Greg Frei and Mark Wade
+Photos by Johanna Welling, Greg Frei and Mark Wade